AusieJamster/CodeTest-EHG-Developers/README.md

 * Can I use third party css/js plotting library?
     * No

+## Installation
+### Quick install
+1. Clone or copy the repository contents
+2. run `npm i` to install dependencies
+3. run `npm start` to start a local server
+4. Use your browser to access `http://localhost:3000/`

 ## Author's comments
 My solution to this challenge involved the use of TypeScript as I am of the belief it makes for better more trustworthy code.